 Fall Camp Updates: Dwayne Allick Moves to DT, Deon Jones Back to Practice

 College football teams don’t have preseason games.
-But Boston College head coach Jeff Hafley, who spent seven years as an NFL assistant, is getting creative to create an equivalent.
+But Boston College head coach Jeff Hafley, who spent seven years as an NFL assistant, is getting creative to make an equivalent.

 The Eagles are scheduled to scrimmage for the second time this summer on Sunday.
 Then, the following week, Hafley wants to mimic a real game.